COVID-19 Vaccine Clinics:

 Q: What if I have to go to work?

-A: Whenever possible stay at least 6 feet from other people.
-Wear a face covering, wash your hands often, try not to touch your face, and frequently disinfect your work area with disinfecting cleanser.
+A: If you are not vaccinated, wear a face covering, wash your hands often, try not to touch your face, and frequently disinfect your work area with disinfecting cleanser.
 Don’t share equipment used near the face and don’t congregate in breakrooms or other areas.
 Talk to your supervisor about accommodations in the work place if needed.

 Q: What should I do if I think I have COVID-19?